Timpanogos School places among the top 20% of public schools in Utah for:

 - Diversity Most diverse schools (Top 20%)

-- Timpanogos School's student population of 669 students has stayed relatively flat over five school years.
+Timpanogos School's student population of 649 students has declined by 14% over five school years.

 |Grades Offered||Grades Kindergarten-6|